 Day 1 | Guwahati - Manas NP

-After arrival at Guwahati airport, drive to Manas National Park (4-5 hours), a UNESCO world heritage site that is famous for tigers and is located near the Bhutanese Himalayas.
+After arrival at Guwahati airport, drive to MANAS NATIONAL PARK (5hrs), a UNESCO world heritage site that is famous for the Bengal Tiger.
 The afternoon can be spent visiting the nearby Fatemabad tea estate and villages of the Bodo tribe.
-Your stay will be at a luxurious jungle retreat or in beautiful eco-tourism cottages run by the local community who are associated with wildlife conservation and awareness.
+Enjoy your stay at a luxurious jungle retreat or at beautiful eco-tourism cottages run by the local community who are associated with wildlife conservation and awareness.

 Day 2 | Manas NP

-sunrise, go for an elephant safari in the central Bansbari Range.
-Later in the day, embark on a long jeep safari (4hrs) in the core area up to the Beki River near the Bhutanese border crossing through dense jungles.
-Catch a glimpse of Gaur (Indian bison), Giant flying squirrels, Sambar deer, Golden Langurs, and birds such as Hornbill, Trogon, Babbler, and other foothill birds.
-Witness the amazing diversity of sub-Himalayan wildlife in the Maithanguri range and also enjoy the scenic landscape of the surrounding hills.
-A picnic lunch can be arranged by the riverside.
+At sunrise, go for an elephant safari to the central Bansbari Range.
+After breakfast, embark on a long jeep safari (4hrs) in the core area up to the Beki River near the Bhutan border.
+Catch a glimpse of Gaur (Indian bison), Giant flying squirrels, Sambar deer, Golden Langurs, and birds such as Cranes, Hornbill, Trogon, Babbler, and other foothill birds.
+Witness the amazing diversity of sub-Himalayan wildlife in the dense forests of the Mathanguri range and also enjoy the scenic landscape of the surrounding hills.
+A picnic lunch can be also arranged by the riverside.
 Wild tuskers migrating to Royal Manas National Park in Bhutan can sometimes be seen on the other side of the river.
-Return to the lodge by sunset and enjoy the evening by the bonfire.
+Return to the lodge by sunset and rest in the evening.

 Day 3 | Manas NP - Nameri NP